grab/engineering-blog/_posts/2020-10-13-optimally-scaling-kafka-consumer-applications.md

     </figure>
 </div>

 The Coban platform provides lightweight [Golang plugin](https://medium.com/learning-the-go-programming-language/writing-modular-go-programs-with-plugins-ec46381ee1a9) architecture-based data processing pipelines running in Kubernetes.
-These are essentially Kafka consumer pods that consume data, process it, and then materialize the results into various sinks (RDMS, other Kafka topics).
+These are essentially Kafka consumer pods that consume data, process it, and then materialise the results into various sinks (RDMS, other Kafka topics).

 ## Anatomy of a Processing Pod